-- Various options exist for the description of the millrun Standard.
-This discussion included the type of millrun i.e., a standard millrun or grain specific such as wheat millrun. - It was noted various millrun products are traded, arising from a number of different source commodities. - It was agreed that the Standards for millrun will be changed to include an origin / source of the millrun such as the dominant grain that was the source of the millrun. - It was further agreed to alter the wording in the Description to "Consists of coarse bran, fine bran, pollard, flour, un-ground screenings, straw, chaff, seeds".
+- The Standards for millrun have been changed to include an origin / source of the millrun such as the dominant grain that was the source of the millrun. - The wording in the Description has changed to "Consists of coarse bran, fine bran, pollard, flour, un-ground screenings, straw, chaff, seeds", with reference to the origin / source commodity as applicable.